enricofrigoli/chg_project/script/task03.md

-# SNPs calling
+# Germline SNPs calling

-Task 3 is about heterozygous germline SNPs calling.
-To do this, we have three options:

-* Use `bcftools`
-* Use `UnifiedGenotyper` from GATK
-* Use `HaplotypeCaller` from GATK

-It has been requested to use GATK, so let's start with UnifiedGenotyper:
+To perform germline SNPs calling with the setup 1, `UnifiedGenotyper` was used.

 ```bash
 java -jar ~/Documents/HumanGenomics/Tools/GenomeAnalysisTK.jar -T UnifiedGenotyper \